-Sniffer dogs can detect certain chemical particles and diagnose medical conditions and complications, such as bladder and colorectal cancer, melanoma, and hypoglycemia in diabetic patients.
-With the global spread of COVID-19 throughout the world, there is the need for real-time screening of the population, especially in crowded places.
+Sniffer dogs can detect coronavirus as they can detect certain chemical particles and diagnose medical conditions and complications, such as bladder and colorectal cancer, melanoma, and hypoglycemia in diabetic patients.
+With the global spread of COVID-19 throughout the world, there is a need for real-time screening of the population, especially in crowded places.
 The study aims to investigate the applicability of sniffer dogs to carry out such a task.

 Researchers say that initial results from dog groups are intriguing and show promise.
 But, there are still some doubts regarding the level and impact of the process.
 No one believes that they can replace a PCR machine, but they could be very promising.